-As a small business owner, you constantly juggle various responsibilities and tasks.
+As a small business owner and a taxpayer, you constantly juggle various responsibilities and tasks.
 One of the most important aspects of running your business is ensuring that your tax affairs are in order.
 The thought of an IRS audit can be daunting, but with the right preparation and knowledge, you can confidently face an audit if it comes your way.
-In this blog post, we will discuss what a small business IRS audit entails, the most common triggers for an audit, and when to call in a tax attorney.
+In this blog post, we will discuss what a small business IRS audit entails, the most common triggers for an audit, how to avoid a tax audit and when to call in a tax attorney.

 A small business IRS audit examines a company’s financial records to ensure that the information reported on tax returns is accurate and that the correct amount of tax has been paid.
-This process is conducted by the Internal Revenue Service (IRS) and can involve:
+This process is conducted by the Internal Revenue Service (IRS) and the IRS may conduct:

 An in-person visit to your place of business.